yerdos-s/api_testing_practicing_project/README.md

 # api_testing_practicing_project
 This project is made to practice API testing with Python.
-The tests are located at automation_code/ssqaapitest/tests directory
+The tests are located in automation_code/ssqaapitest/tests directory.